 Who was Carl Schmitt?

-Carl Schmitt (1889–1989) was an American painter who developed in his long career a unique aesthetic vision that assimilated traditional European approaches to art along with the modern movements.
-Through this integration he arrived at his own profound approach to painting which informed more than just his work.
+Carl Schmitt (1889–1989) was an American painter who developed over his long career a unique aesthetic vision that assimilated traditional European approaches to art with the modern movements.
+Through this integration he arrived at a unique approach to painting which informed more than just his work.
 Schmitt was a man of principles and understanding whose works are as singular and profound as the man who created them.

 See the Gallery

 His paintings were widely appreciated.
 He showed in such important galleries as The Corcoran Gallery of Art in D.C., The Carnegie Museum in Pittsburgh , the Brooklyn Museum, The Art Institute of Chicago, the Società Delle Belle Arti in Florence and numerous other galleries and exhibition halls in New York City.
 His paintings now reside in many private collections

 Friends characterize Carl Schmitt as a man truly respectful of the individual person.
 Despite the poverty and troubles that sometimes seemed to overwhelm him, he treated people amiably and with humor.
 The intensely strong beliefs, great wit and profound ideas of Schmitt never closed him off from his contemporaries whose ideas many times differed greatly from his own.
 He was genuinely a man in pursuit of the truth of art and life.

 His struggles eventually produced a library of diverse writings filling some thirty-three notebooks and ranging in such topics from the fine arts, history, science, economics, and metaphysics, to the roles of family, society, and the human person.
 The titles of a few of the essays found in his notebooks illustrate the variety of this study: “Techniques of Painting,” “Schumann,” “The Bourgeoisie and Original Sin,” “Archaeology” and “Patriotism and Government.”